qmk/qmk_firmware/docs/newbs_getting_started.md

 There are a few pieces of software you'll need to get started.

 * [Text editor](newbs_learn_more_resources#text-editor-resources)
   * You’ll need a program that can edit and save plain text files.
-The default editor that comes with many OS's does not save plain text files, so you'll need to make sure that whatever editor you chose does.
+The default editors that come with many OS's do not save plain text files, so you'll need to make sure that whatever editor you choose does.
 * [Toolbox (optional)](https://github.com/qmk/qmk_toolbox)
-  * A graphical program for Windows and macOS that allows you to both program and debug your custom keyboard
+  * A graphical program for Windows and macOS that allows you to both program and debug your custom keyboard.

 ::: tip
 If you haven't worked with the Linux/Unix command line before, there are a few basic concepts and commands you should learn.
 [These resources](newbs_learn_more_resources#command-line-resources) will teach you enough to be able to work with QMK.